fuadlabgit/sfctools/README.md

 # Paper

-The paper can be found in this repository.
+The JOSS paper can be found in this repository.

 # Code Repository